What is contact dermatitis?

 Yes - if you can greatly reduce your contact with irritants, then your irritant contact dermatitis will improve or clear.

-If patch testing shows that you are allergic to a specific allergen, then avoiding that allergen will usually lead to a big improvement or even complete clearance of your allergic contact dermatitis.
+If patch testing shows that you are allergic to a specific allergen,

 To find out about available treatments please visit this page on the website of the British Association of Dermatologists